 8. Whiskey Creek RV Campground

 Visitors to Parksville often head west for a day trip to explore Little Qualicum Falls, see old-growth trees at Cathedral Grove, and perhaps make a longer journey from the serene east coast of Vancouver Island to the wild west side.
-If this is your itinerary, consider setting up your RV or tent at Whiskey Creek Campground, 18 kilometers west of Parksville.
+If this is your itinerary, consider setting up your RV or tent at Whiskey Creek RV Campground, roughly 20 kilometers west of Parksville.

 Address: 1268 Chatsworth Road, Qualicum Beach, British Columbia